Shopify/remote-dom/CONTRIBUTING.md

 Run `yarn test`, which will run all tests in the repo in [jest’s](https://jestjs.io) watch mode.

 Tests are currently a little sparse, focused mostly on ensuring good end-to-end behavior when using all the libraries together.
 Additional tests can be added for public APIs in each package by including files with a `.test.ts` or `.test.tsx` extension.
-Make sure you adhere to the structure of the other tests in the repo, and it would be extra appreciated if you understand a little about [Shopify’s approach to front-end testing](https://github.com/Shopify/web-foundation/blob/master/handbook/Best%20practices/Testing.md).
+Make sure you adhere to the structure of the other tests in the repo, and it would be extra appreciated if you understand a little about [Shopify’s approach to front-end testing (sorry to external contributors, this is an internal Shopify link)](https://github.com/Shopify/web-foundations/blob/main/handbook/Best%20Practices/Testing.md).

 #### Build